sarahkona47/Movie-Recommender-using-shiny/README.md

 # **Infinity♾Watch** (Movie Recommender App)

-**Creators 👨‍👩‍👦‍👦**: Kenny Nhan, Alex Shevchenko, Sarah Choi, Marshall Roll
+**Creators**: Kenny Nhan 👦🏻, Alex Shevchenko 👱🏼‍♂️, Sarah Choi 👩🏻, Marshall Roll 👱🏻‍♂️

 ## Introduction & Background 🖥
 (An introduction that motivates & outlines a clear, specific set of research questions.
 Also, provide some background on your topic)